Michael Heiman/Getty Images

 • South Dakota: Gov. Kristi Noem signed an order putting the state’s “Back to Normal” plan in effect.
 The plan encourages employers to sanitize high-traffic areas and screen employees for illness.
 Retail businesses should operate in a manner that promotes social distancing and should consider limiting the number of customers inside their stores.
 The plan also encourages, but doesn’t require, older adults and other vulnerable individuals to stay at home.

-• Tennessee: Under the direction of Gov. Bill Lee, the state’s economic recovery group issued updated guidelines for businesses as they reopen.
+• Tennessee: Gov. Bill Lee signed an order permitting contact sports to resume if safety measures are in place.
+Previously, under the direction of Lee, the state’s economic recovery group issued updated guidelines for businesses as they reopen.
 It recommends that restaurants space tables 6 feet apart and limit parties to 10 people, among other restrictions.
 Retail stores should limit customers, and gyms, hair salons, spas and similar close-contact businesses should implement strict social distancing and sanitation practices.
 Amusement parks, movie theaters and other large venues can also reopen but should separate people from different households or small groups by 6 feet and encourage customers to wear face masks, among other precautions.
 Previously, Lee issued an order permitting groups of up to 50 to gather.
 People not within the same household should practice social distancing.

 • Texas: Gov. Greg Abbott ordered anyone 10 or older to wear a mask in indoor public spaces or when outside if a 6-foot distance from others cannot be maintained.
 Counties with no more than 20 active COVID-19 cases are exempt.
 Abbott also amended a previous order on outdoor gatherings.
 Gatherings of more than 10 people are now prohibited in most circumstances unless local government officials approve them.
 Previously, Abbott banned elective surgeries at hospitals in four counties in order to preserve beds for coronavirus patients.